About us

 Your Kosher travel experts

-Tourism That Cares collection consists of a very vibrant, experienced team of travel specialists, based out of our head office in Cape Town, South Africa, as well as a senior person in Johannesburg and a small office along the Garden route in the Western Cape.
+Tourism That Cares Collection consists of a vibrant, experienced team of travel specialists, based at our Head Office in Cape Town, South Africa, as well as a senior person in Johannesburg, plus two offices along the Garden Route in the Western Cape.

 Our unsung heroes

-We would like to honor our unsung heroes, too many to mention here, from friends who are Rabbi’s in each of the major cities, who kindly host our guests over Shabbos in their Shuls, and make them feel welcome in a strange country, to our hard-working caterers and staff, who have learned the trick of making do with very little equipment in the remotest of safari locations, and yet making incredibly tasty Kosher meals on site.
+We would like to honour our unsung heroes, too many to mention here, from friends who are Rabbis in major cities, who kindly host our guests over Shabbos in their Shuls, and make them feel welcome in a strange country, to our hard-working caterers and staff who have learned the trick of making do with very little equipment in the remotest safari locations, and still making incredibly tasty Kosher meals on site.

 Tourism that Cares consists of a team of travel experts, some with Jewish family members and friends who live within the Jewish communities around the world.
 We offer various levels of Kosher depending on your required level.
 We can do up to Chalav Yisrael Milchik and Beit Josef Fleischik.

-We are a team of well travelled managers and consultants, who have over 24 years of experience in designing travel around unique needs such as large family trips, retired couples, tailor-made tours or special religious holidays.
+We are a team of well travelled managers and consultants, who have over 25 years of experience in designing travel around unique needs such as large family trips, retired couple safaris, tailor-made tours or special religious holidays.

-In many cases, fully Beth din approved hotels and Kosher restaurants are available in the cities.
+In many cases, fully Beth Din approved hotels and Kosher restaurants are available in the cities.
 When it comes to remote safari lodges where there is no permanent Jewish population living nearby, we can offer various temporary solutions.
 From flying in premade Kosher food, prepared by a Kosher approved caterer in the cities, to preparing fresh Kosher friendly food on site.
-You can inspect the ingredients yourselves as customers, for the Hechshers, or even look at arranging private Mashgichim or Kosher chefs to travel up to the lodges.
+As customers, you can inspect the ingredients, for the Hechshers, or even consider arranging private Mashgichim or Kosher chefs to travel to the lodges.

-Our heart is to bring you together with the lodges or experience you are most comfortable with, as long as we understand exactly what you need, and how you prefer your Kosher requirements to be met.
-We then go to various Kosher caterers, suppliers, lodges etc with this information and request a solution to fit your needs.
-Its partly a journey of understanding your needs, and then helping you understand the local realities in Africa, and reaching common ground.
+Our heart is to find the lodges or experiences with which you are most comfortable, as long as we understand exactly what you require, and how you prefer your Kosher needs to be met.
+We then approach various Kosher caterers, suppliers, lodges etc. with this information to find a solution to fit your needs.
+It is partly a journey of understanding your needs, and then helping you understand the local realities in Africa, and reaching common ground.

 AFRICAN KOSHER DESTiNATIONS